rreece/rreece.github.io/outline-of-philosophy/invitation.md

 TODO:

--   expand this before it is immediately misunderstood.
+-   Naturalism has its roots in the Ionian enlightenment.
 -   David Hume, Hans Reichenbach, W.V.O.
 Quine, Wilfrid Sellars.
 -   Philosophy is continuous with science (Quine).
 -   Philosophy is a nursery for budding sciences.
+-   Expand this before it is immediately misunderstood.

 Why should I care?